AHartNtkn/AHartNtkn.github.io/_posts/2021-09-04-Extremely-Simple-Self-Interpretation.md

 eval (lam f) nil   = lam f
 ```

-If you've seen lazy evaluators before (such as the one I gave near the beginning of this post), you'd expect this to be mutually recursive with another function that refolds the spine of the expression, but the reusage of the lambda binder makes that redundant.
-The only situation which the fold would be called is one where the list of spine elements is empty and hence there's nothing to fold.
+If you've seen lazy evaluators before (such as the one I gave near the beginning of this post), you'd expect this to be mutually recursive with another function that refolds the spine of the expression, but the reuse of the lambda binder makes that redundant.
+The only situation in which the fold would be called is one where the list of spine elements is empty and hence there's nothing to fold.

 We can consolidate the cases by eliminating lambda-encoded lists;